 Roast Pork in Pickle Brine, Packet Potatoes, and BBQ’d Corn on the Cob

 To make the pickle roast pork, soak a pork tenderloin in the leftover brine from safe pickles for 2-24 hours.
 If you do not have pickle brine it can be made.
 Use a small handful of fresh dill or 1-2 tablespoons of dried dill, 4 crushed peppercorns, ½ C of vinegar wither white distilled or apple cider vinegar, 1 cup of warm water, 3 crushed garlic cloves, and 3 tablespoons of kosher salt.
 Dissolve the salt in warm water, let it cool fully and add to the other ingredients.
-Use as you would the leftover pickle brine.
+Use as you would the leftover pickle brine. check out our Roast Pork in Pickle Brine for the full recipe.

 The packet potatoes are sliced potatoes tossed in olive oil with a sliced onion.
 Sprinkled with salt, pepper, and an herb such as dill, thyme, rosemary, or oregano.
 Wrap in an aluminium foil packet and placed on the BBQ for 30-40 mins on the top rack for indirect heat.